OCC 610: Evolving Professional Seminar

 OCC 754: Envir Dimensions of Occupation

-This course provides an in-depth exploration of the physical, cognitive, psychological and social dimensions of the environment.
-The impact of the environment on behavior and the individual's ability to mount an adaptive response will be examined.
+This course provides an in-depth exploration of the physical, cognitive, psychological, and social dimensions of the environment.
+The impact of the environment on behavior and the individual’s ability to mount an adaptive response is examined.
 Students will demonstrate an understanding of the historical and theoretical basis for physical and social adaptations.

 Credits: 3